 The EEOC announced an updated schedule for EEO-1 Component 1 2021 reporting, with a shorter filing period than in previous years.
 Here’s what you need to know: data collection opened on April 12, 2022, and the deadline to file was June 21, 2022.
 We’ll keep you posted on any further updates.
 If you need a refresher on how to file, check out this article.

 When it is time to report, properly classifying employees and accurately capturing their time is essential to meeting compliance requirements.
 Paycor’s Time and Attendance software offers employers multiple forms of time-entry (mobile, web, kiosk, clock) so employees can clock in and out from anywhere, anytime.
 And with mobile punching, employers can verify locations and set precise coordinates to ensure employees are punching in and out from the desired work location.
 With one location to track and monitor hours worked, employers have instant access to the data they need to accurately report Component 2 data on the EEO-1 survey.

 As many companies have learned the hard way, improperly classifying employees as exempt can lead to serious fines from the Department ofLabor.
 Don’t make the same mistake.
-Paycor’s HR Support Center On-Demand gives you access to a knowledgebase of HR tips, alerts, checklists and templates to help you reduce your risk of non-compliance.
-In addition, HR Support Center On-Demand lets you call or email HR professionals who can guide you and answer your specific questions.
+Paycor’s Support Center gives our customers access to a knowledge base of HR tips, alerts, checklists, and templates to help reduce the risk of non-compliance.
+In addition, our all-new customer portal provides online case management and live chat functionality with Paycor advocates (not a chatbot).

 Reach out to us to learn more.